 The Goliath Gold Project is located in the Kenora Mining Division in north-western, Ontario, lies about 20 km east of the City of Dryden and 325 km northwest of the port City of Thunder Bay, Ontario, Canada.
-The Goliath Gold Project consists of 134 contiguous unpatented mining claims (234 units) and 17 patented land parcels, totalling approximately 5,328 ha (~53 km2) and covering portions of Hartman and Zealand townships.
-The Project comprises two historic properties which are now consolidated: the larger Thunder Lake Property, purchased from Teck Resources and Corona Gold Corp. and the Laramide Property.
-The

-Property has been expanded from its original size through additional claim staking and land purchases/options.
+The Goliath Gold Project consists of 134 contiguous unpatented mining claims (234 units) and 17 patented land parcels, totalling approximately 5,328 hectares (~53 km2) and covering portions of Hartman and Zealand townships.
+The Project comprises two historic properties which are now consolidated: the larger Thunder Lake Property, purchased from Teck Resources and Corona Gold Corp. and the Laramide Property, transferred to the Company from Laramide.
+The Project Area has been expanded from its original size through mining claim staking and land purchases/options.
 The Project is held 100% by the Company, subject to certain underlying royalties and payment obligations on 15 of the 17 patented land parcels totalling about \$128,000 per year.